Socialist Peasants' Party: Reestablishment

 Ralea's contacts with the PCdR became a nuisance once Romania joined Nazi Germany's war against the Soviet Union.
 From December 1942 to March 1943, he was interned alongside other dissenters in Târgu Jiu camp.
 Upon his release, he resumed his contacts with other dissenting academics of Iași—Iorgu Iordan, Constantin Ion Parhon, Gheorghe Vlădescu-Răcoasa—with whom, the Siguranța noted, he intended to start a "political action".
 It did not materialize into a political movement.
 During summer 1943, Ralea resumed his contacts with the PNȚ, and was received by Maniu.
 This interview surprised the mainstream National Peasantists, for whom Ralea was a pariah (Maniu himself had implied that Ralea had "not a trace of character").
 According to Coposu, Maniu reminded Ralea of his 1938 defection, and rejected his offer to rejoin the "democratic opposition" to Antonescu.
 Maniu suggested instead that Ralea and other "former supporters of Carol II" create their own "antihitlerite combat front, independent from the consistently democratic elements".
 He appreciated Ralea's rejection of Antonescu's "catastrophic orientation" and commitment to "the country's salvation", but noted that they could only buy him a measure of leniency "for that hour when we shall be evaluating the past mistakes that have thrown this country into dejection."

 During late 1943, Ralea and other dissident National Peasantists were in Brașov, where they began referring to themselves as a distinct Socialist Peasants' Party, and worked closely with an antifascist economist and doctrinaire, Victor Jinga.
-With a mandate from the PCdR, Ralea also approached Petru Groza of the Ploughmen's Front and Gheorghe Tătărescu, the former Premier and leader of the National Liberal Party (PNL), who had already publicized their opposition to Antonescu's foreign policy.
+With a mandate from the PCdR, Ralea also approached Petru Groza of the Ploughmen's Front (FP) and Gheorghe Tătărescu, the former premier and leader of the National Liberal Party (PNL), who had already publicized their opposition to Antonescu's foreign policy.
 The newly (re)established PSȚ, also known as "Socialist Union of Workers and Peasants", was soon joined by Rădăceanu.
 The latter, formerly a figure of importance in the Social Democratic Party (PSDR), had earlier established his own clandestine Marxist faction.
 By the time of his recruitment, Rădăceanu was suspected of running errands for German businessmen, and as such criticized as a collaborator.
 Another figure of relative importance was Stanciu Stoian, himself a PNȚ defector, who was doubly affiliated with another underground force, the Union of Patriots.

 According to historian Adrian Cioroianu, the Socialist Peasants' Party, "entirely minor", had a "ghostly" existence under Antonescu's rule.
 It soon approached the PCdR and, represented by Ralea and Stoian, accepted inclusion into the "Patriotic Antihitlerite Front".
 Journalist Victor Frunză claimed the latter was also a shady organization, also deeming the very existence (beyond the adoption of a name) doubtful.
 However, according to the same author, Rădăceanu and Ralea were among the PCdR's more credible outside sympathizers: "they moved to the left of the left for reasons of a personal predisposition toward totalitarianism."